electrode-io/electrode-native/docs/getting-started/getting-started.md

 The initial UI of the MovieList MiniApp is displayed.

-Now let's add an API to the MiniApp so that we can retrieve movies from the native application instead of manually hardcoding them in the source code of our MiniApp.
+Now let's add an API to the MiniApp so that we can retrieve movies from the native application instead of manually hard coding them in the source code of our MiniApp.

 ## Adding the MoviesApi to the MovieList MiniApp